doars/doars/packages/doars-alias/README.md

 doars.enable()
 ```

-### UMD build from jsDelivr
+### IIFE build from jsDelivr

-Add the UMD build to the page from for example the jsDelivr CDN and enable the
+Add the IIFE build to the page from for example the jsDelivr CDN and enable the
 library.

 ```HTML